Skip to content

 An insect hotel made from euro pallets and old roof tiles

-If you want to recycle or upcycle construction waste, you can "kick it up a notch" in terms of sustainability by using Euro pallets, roof tiles and other, remaining building material an individual Insect hotel and build the Promoting species conservation.
+If you want to recycle or upcycle construction waste, you can "kick it up a notch" in terms of sustainability by using Euro pallets, roof tiles and other, remaining building material an individual Insect hotel and build the Promote species conservation.

 The roof tiles thus get a second chance in her old role and protect bees and other insects, as well as their new home, from the rain.